NCAA Division III: D-III schools with D-I programs

-Three formerly grandfathered schools moved completely to Division III.
-The State University of New York at Oneonta, which had been grandfathered in men's soccer, moved totally to Division III in 2006.
+Three formerly grandfathered schools moved completely to D-III.
+The State University of New York at Oneonta, which had been grandfathered in men's soccer, moved totally to D-II in 2006.
 Rutgers University–Newark, which had been grandfathered in men's volleyball, did the same in 2014.
-Hartwick College, which had been grandfathered in men's soccer and women's water polo, moved its men's soccer program to Division III in 2018 and dropped women's water polo entirely.
+Hartwick College, which had been grandfathered in men's soccer and women's water polo, moved its men's soccer program to D-III in 2018 and dropped women's water polo entirely.

-The other five schools chose to field Division I programs in one sport for men and/or one sport for women after the original grandfather clause went into effect, so they were not grandfathered and thus were not allowed to offer athletic scholarships.
-Academic-based and need-based financial aid was still available, as is the case for all of Division III.
+Until 2022, the other five schools that chose to field D-I programs in one sport for men and/or one sport for women after the original grandfather clause went into effect, so they were not grandfathered and thus were not allowed to offer athletic scholarships.
+This however changed in 2022 when the NCAA DIII membership voted to apply Division I legislation to its Division I programs.
+Academic-based and need-based financial aid are still available, as is the case for all of D-III.